omidarmat/webDevNotes/react/react.md

    - Where to place state
    - Types of state

 We know how to pass data into a component using props, which is data coming from outside the component.
-But what if a component needs to hold its own data, especially over time?
+But what if a component needs to **hold its own data**, especially **over time**?
 Also, what if we want to make our application interactive and change the UI as a result of an action?
 This is where state comes in.

 State is data that a component can hold over time.
 It is necessary for information that the component needs to remember throughout the application's lifecycle.
-So we can think of state as the memory of a component.
+So we can think of state as the **memory of a component**.

 Examples of state: